pthong003/sarc_ur5e/sarc_ur5e/README.md

     traj121 to traj220: Pick up the yellow cube block and place it on top of the orange rectangular block. traj221 to traj232: Pick up the green cylinder block and place it on top of the orange rectangular block.

-The data format is as follows:
+The raw data format is as follows:

     robot_state: np.ndarray((L, 15))
         This stores the robot state at each timestep.